kemayo/leech/README.markdown

     $ python3 leech.py flush

+Learn about other options

+    $ python3 leech.py --help

-If you want to put it on a Kindle you'll have to convert it.
-I'd recommend [Calibre](http://calibre-ebook.com/), though you could also try using [kindlegen](http://www.amazon.com/gp/feature.html?docId=1000765211) directly.
+If you want to put an ePub on a Kindle you'll have to either use Amazon's send-to-kindle tools or convert it.
+For the latter I'd recommend [Calibre](http://calibre-ebook.com/), though you could also try using [kindlegen](http://www.amazon.com/gp/feature.html?docId=1000765211) directly.

 Supports
 ---